FieldStudiesCouncil/tombiovis/README.md

 charity.
 We are committed to moving the project forward as an open-source collaborative venture.
 ## Documentation
-All documentation for the project is found in the 'documentation' sub-folder and includes the following:
+All documentation for this project is found in the 'documentation' sub-folder and includes the following:
 * Quickstart Guide
 * Getting started (more detailed than the Quickstart Guide)